ThibaultLonguepee/Weelo/README.md

 Player { name: 'Noah', elo: 1175 }
 ```
 As you can see, Noah got a higher ELO than Will after the battle he won.

+# 💬 Comments

+- There are many other ways you can use `weelo` as currently delivered.
+You can, for example, make a class implement the `EloRated` interface (baiscally certifying it implements an `elo` property).

+- Following the above comment, making `EloRated` a class and allowing to have methods to update own elo would make an inheritance usage better.